Subalgebras of simple AF-algebras: Preliminaries

 The next proposition collects some permanence properties of separable $D$-stability.

-\begin{proposition} For a strongly self-absorbing C*-algebra $D$, hereditary subalgebras, quotients, and extension of separably $D$-stable C*-algebras are separably $D$-stable, and $\ell^\infty$-products and ultraproducts of unital, separably $D$-stable C*-algebras are separably $D$-stable. \end{proposition}
+\begin{proposition} For a strongly self-absorbing $C^*$-algebra $D$, hereditary subalgebras, quotients, and extensions of separably $D$-stable $C^*$-algebras are separably $D$-stable, and $\ell^\infty$-products and ultraproducts of unital, separably $D$-stable $C^*$-algebras are separably $D$-stable. \end{proposition}

 \begin{proof} By Corollary 3.4 in \cite{TomsWinter:SSA}, $D$-stability is preserved by sequential inductive limits of separable C$^*$-algebras and by Corollaries 3.1 and 3.3 and Theorem 4.3 of \cite{TomsWinter:SSA}, hereditary subalgebras, quotients, and extensions of separable, $D$-stable C$^*$-algebras are $D$-stable.
-Now, separable $D$-stability is preserved by hereditary subalgebras by Proposition \ref{prop:SeparableHereditaryPermenance} and is preserved by quotients and extensions by Corollary \ref{cor:SeparableExtensionPermenence}.
+Now, separable $D$-stability passes to hereditary subalgebras by Proposition \ref{prop:SeparableHereditaryPermenance} and is preserved by quotients and extensions by Corollary \ref{cor:SeparableExtensionPermenence}.
 For $\ell^\infty$-products, the result follows from Lemma \ref{lemma:LocalDStability} by choosing approximately central approximate morphisms into each factor of the product and taking the product of these maps.
 For ultraproducts, the result follows from the result for $\ell^\infty$-products and quotients. \end{proof}